 Consider the options of a patient in the 1980s.
 They started employment at a place of their choice and had perhaps two or three insurance plan options from which they could choose.
 Staying in the selected network limited their options but provided a lower out-of-pocket cost.
 If they chose to or had to go out of network, they faced the consequences in the form of excessive fees.

-Only a few decades have passed, yet the scenario in which patients find themselves is drastically different.
+Only a few decades have passed, yet the scenario in which patients find themselves is drastically different, we also see a dramatic change in marketing techniques in healthcare as well.

 You are diagnosed with a rare lung condition.
 Instead of being stuck with the local pulmonologist who has seen only one case in 30 years of practice, you use Google to research more experienced ones throughout the country.
 You analyze reviews on pages that rate doctors on everything from bedside manner to competency.
 You look for news stories on these doctors, peruse their websites and social media pages, and look at their medical publications if they have any.